feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **TONAL VARIATION:**

 The highest drop-off window is approximately minutes 3–7.
 The tonal variation in this window is the investigator's register — an entertaining section revealing itself as evidence of something worse.
-Not inserted as a structural device — it arrives naturally at the escalation point.
 Paired with a personality moment immediately before or after to provide contrast.

-**CONCLUSION — THE CONCLUSION REQUIREMENT:**
+**CONCLUSION:**

-Governed by the Conclusion Requirement above.
-Register verified against Step 3 A4 before writing — this creator ends flat, not poetic.
+Apply the Conclusion section above.
+Register verified against A4.
+Flat signoff.
 Moves from specific to universal.
-Names the universal pattern.
 Connects back to an earlier breadcrumb.
-Ends with the flat signoff pattern: "So, yeah...
+Ends with "So, yeah...
 That's it." or equivalent.

-Do not end on "I genuinely don't know."
-Do not end on intellectual uncertainty.
-Do not end on a constructed poetic line.
-End flat, when the thing has been said.
+Does not end on intellectual uncertainty.
+Does not end on a constructed poetic line.

 ---